alessandro-001/alessandro-001/README.md

 # 👨‍💻 About Me:
-Welcome to my GitHub! 🚀<br>I am a career switcher currently pursuing a Master's in Computer Science, transitioning from a successful background as a dental technician to full-stack software development.
-My experience has instilled in me a strong attention to detail and a passion for building robust, user-focused solutions.
-I am now actively seeking opportunities to apply my skills and enthusiasm in a professional environment, and I am eager to contribute, collaborate, and learn as I launch my career in tech.
+Hey there! 👋 I'm Alessandro, a career switcher with a passion for creating meaningful software solutions.
+After years crafting precise dental work, I discovered my love for coding and am now wrapping up my Master's dissertation while actively seeking my first role in tech!
+My background taught me precision, attention to detail, and putting users first - skills that translate perfectly into software development.
+I'm excited to bring this unique perspective to a development team! ☕

 # 🥞 Tech Stack: